awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ## Customer\-managed policy examples<a name="customer-managed-policies"></a>

 In this section, you can find example user policies that grant permissions for AWS CodeBuild actions\.
 These policies work when you are using the CodeBuild API, AWS SDKs, or AWS CLI\.
-When you are using the console, you must grant additional permissions specific to the console\.
+When you are using the console, you must grant additional, console\-specific permissions\.
 For information, see [Permissions required to use the AWS CodeBuild console](#console-permissions)\.

 You can use the following sample IAM policies to limit CodeBuild access for your IAM users and roles\.